 Historical Marker Program

 In 1967, the newly-formed Metropolitan Historical Commission of Nashville and Davidson County initiated a historical marker program to commemorate significant people, places, and events in the city's past.
 Marker Number One, "Heaton's Station," was erected at Lock One Road in 1968.
 The marker program is now one of the Historical Commission's longest-running and most successful programs.
-By the end of 2013, over 150 historical markers have been erected across the county.
+By the end of 2019, 215 historical markers have been erected across the county.
+A map of the historical markers can be found on the Metro Open Data Portal.

 The subject of any marker erected by the Metropolitan Historical Commission should be a person, place, structure, or event that has local importance and, wherever possible, significance in the broad pattern of Nashville and Tennessee history.
-Generally, the event, person, structure, or place, should have achieved historical significance fifty years or more ago.
+The event, person, structure, or place, should have achieved historical significance fifty years or more ago.
+Exceptions may be made by the Metro Historical Commission if the sponsoring party can show that it is of exceptional significance.

 Every statement on a Metropolitan Historical Commission marker must satisfy two conditions: Is it significant?
 Is it accurate?